askbudi/tinyagent/README.md

 ## Contributing Hooks

 - Place new hooks in the `tinyagent/hooks/` directory.
+- **Use the new hook interface** for maximum compatibility (see hook guidelines above).
 - Add an example usage as `async def run_example()` in the same file.
 - Use `"gpt-4.1-mini"` as the default model in examples.
+- Include proper error handling and compatibility for both new and legacy interfaces.
+- Test your hook with the compatibility test framework in `test_all_hooks_compatibility.py`.

 ---